junxit/us-congress-bills-114/bill.md

 Section 1205 of title I of the Omnibus Crime Control and Safe Streets Act of 1968 (42 U.S.C.
 3796c) is amended—

-- **(1)** in subsection (a), by inserting “Rules, regulations, and procedures issued under this part may include regulations based on standards developed by another Federal agency for programs related to public safety officer death or disability claims.” after “before the Bureau.”;
+- **(1)** in subsection (a), by inserting “Rules, regulations, and procedures issued under this part may include regulations based on standards developed by another Federal agency for programs related to public safety officer death or disability claims.” after “before the Bureau.”; before the last sentence;
 - **(2)** in subsection (b)—
   - **(A)** by inserting “(1)” before “In making”; and
   - **(B)** by adding at the end the following: